Jerry Heller: Career

 After working at Coast Artists, Associated Booking, and the Chartwell, he opened the Heller-Fischel Agency in Beverly Hills which represented rock groups the Who, Grand Funk Railroad, Black Sabbath, Humble Pie, and Black Oak Arkansas as well as writers Carly Simon, Van Morrison, and Cat Stevens.
-He later bought out partner Don Fischel who went on to package independent TV productions.
-Heller believed that a key factor in keeping acts working between or after a hit record was to not be greedy and package his own clients together, but tour them in salable packages with other headline acts that were clients of other agencies.
+He later bought out partner Don Fischel, who went on to package independent TV productions.
+Heller believed that a key factor in keeping acts working between or after a hit record was not to be greedy and package his own clients together, but to tour them in salable packages with other headline acts that were clients of other agencies.

 Starting in the mid-1980s, Heller represented rap musicians as the genre became popular with the record-buying U.S. public.
 His work with Ruthless Records and with Eazy-E formed the foundation for the successes of Priority Records and Interscope Records.
 To date, Ruthless Records has sold in excess of 110 million records, not counting singles.
 The label included artists and producers such as Dr. Dre, whose careers Heller helped establish, and sold millions of records for Interscope, Priority, Atlantic, MCA, and Sony.
-At the time of Eazy-E's death, and Heller's departure from Ruthless, the company was generating revenue in excess of $10 million per month.
+At the time of Eazy-E's death and Heller's departure from Ruthless, the company was generating more than $10 million in revenue per month.